 A Brief Rundown of SMA

-In this area I will give you a quick, high-level fly-by of the situation Little David is in from first diagnosis to where he is today in his journey with SMA and the treatments he has had along the way.
+In this area I will give you a quick, high-level fly-by of the neurological disorder.
+This is the disorder that has put Little David in a wheelchair from beginning to where he is today in his journey with SMA and the treatments he has had along the way.
+Make sure you read about this young man’s situation and his struggles to date.
+More details can be found on the first page of this very site entitled SpecialNeedsPeople.Click on the link if you didn’t get a chance to read Little David’s adventure.

 SMA is an abbreviation for Spinal Muscle Atrophy.